Ard3ny/ard3ny.github.io/_posts/2023-02-12-Cloud-Init-Proxmox-Templates.md

 qm create 7000 --memory 1024 --core 1 --name debian-cloud --net0 virtio,bridge=vmbr0
 ```

-We can modify this image and we can for example install desired packages, like “qemu tools”, but you can add any package you want.
+We can modify this image and we can, for example, install desired packages, like “qemu tools”, but you can add any package you want.

-For that we need to do one time installation of [libguestfs-tools](https://www.libguestfs.org/) on our proxmox node and then run command below
+For that we need to do one time installation of [libguestfs-tools](https://www.libguestfs.org/) on our proxmox node and then run the command below

 ```
 apt install libguestfs-tools